SPRING PREVIEW – SECONDARY

 Players trying to crack the two-deep include:

-- So CB Anthony Miller (3 GP and 6 tackles)
+- So CB Joe Porter (9 GP and 3 tackles)

-- In a Cover 2 zone underneath coverage scheme, are the CBs physically funneling the WRs inside towards the safeties?
+- Schiano employed a Cover 2 zone underneath coverage scheme as his base package last year.
 The dime defense employed a similar look with DBs playing the OLB roles.
-Are the dime OLBs also funneling WRs inside?
+What kind of the coverage schemes is the defense using?

 - Are the DBs looking back for the football to break-up or intercept passes?